Frequently Asked Questions

 How does overnight support work?

-When one of our doulas comes to support you overnight we have a few goals in mind: helping you (and baby!!) get sleep, establish good sleep habits for baby, and do whatever we can to ease your daytime burden- laundry, prepping meals and small household tasks.
-Our schedules vary from family to family but we are happy to be there when it works best for you.
-We’ll establish a feeding plan for the night that may include bringing the baby into nurse, assisting with pumping, and offering bottles so both parents can get some rest.
-Once we have a plan in place both parents can then head to bed and we will take over the rest, caring for you, your baby and your home.
+When a doulas comes to support you overnight we have a few goals in mind: helping you (and baby!!) get sleep, establish good sleep habits for baby, and do whatever we can to ease your daytime burden- laundry, prepping meals and small household tasks.
+Schedules vary from family to family but doulas are happy to be there when it works best for you.
+As a team, you establish a feeding plan for the night that may include bringing the baby into nurse, assisting with pumping, and offering bottles so both parents can get some rest.
+Once a plan is in place, both parents can then head to bed and we will take over the rest, caring for you, your baby and your home.

 What is the typical duration of postpartum support for most families?

 On average families will schedule a doula anywhere from 6-12 weeks.
 This will vary from family to family based on individual needs and budget.
-We are happy to support you for any amount of time, whether it is just a night or two or many months!!
+We are happy to find you support for any amount of time, whether it is just a night or two or many months!!

 Are you an agency?

 No, we are not an agency.
-We are a collective group of doulas who each work as sole proprietors, often working together to support families.
-There are times when you may be working with more than one doula on our team, if you choose to.
-We also back up for each other in the event of illness, emergency or travel.
-One of the main benefits of not being an agency is that the cost to families is less.
-We are also approved for Carrot and Progyny services, which is something agencies are not approved for.
+We are a collective group of independent doulas who each provide doula services as sole proprietors (including the Owners of Mile High Doulas), often working together to support families.
+Mile High Doulas works as an administrative group who does the back-end work to connect families to potential vetted doulas!
+There are times when you may be working with more than one doula, and the collective model allows all partner doulas to communicate as a team.
+The doulas who we refer to also back up for each other in the event of illness, emergency or travel.
+One of the main benefits of not being an agency is that the cost to families is lower – Mile High Doulas does not charge a percentage to either families or doulas!
+All certified doulas can be approved for Carrot and Progyny services, which is something doulas working with agencies are not always approved for.

-Do you take insurance or can I pay with an HSA account?
+Do doulas take insurance or can I pay with an HSA account?

-For now postpartum doulas cannot accept insurance.
+For now, postpartum doulas cannot accept insurance directly.
 Most HSA accounts do allow for child care reimbursements which can include postpartum doulas.
 Many employers are also now offering postpartum support benefits as well, such as Carrot and Prodgyny.
-Because we are not an agency, our doulas are approved for both Carrot and Progyny services and are more than happy to chat with you about how this works.
+Because we are not an agency, many of our partner doulas are approved for both Carrot and Progyny services and are more than happy to chat with you about how this works.

 What is a Night Nanny or Night Nurse?
 What makes a Postpartum Doula different?